 SC joint pain is represented as a dull, chronic ache in the upper chest and collarbone area.
 This pain is often accompanied by stiffness and a sensation of instability and oftentimes spreads throughout the shoulder region.
 Many patients will complain of a clicking or popping sound coming from the joint, and in some cases, limited movement and limited range of motion may also be present.
 The severity of SC joint pain depends on the actual condition or injury that is presented.
 A dislocation will have these symptoms, but they will be very severe and almost unbearable for some patients, whereas a Grade I sprain may result in mild pain and tenderness.
 If a patient has osteoarthritis or arthritis of the sternoclavicular joint, the pain will be chronic and persistent.

-Dr. Millett will do a thorough examination to assess why a patient has sternoclavicular joint pain.
-He will most likely order an X-ray or an MRI to confirm his diagnosis, and from there, an appropriate course of treatment prescribed.
+In order to diagnosis a sternoclavicular joint injury, Dr. Millett will perform a thorough examination to assess why a patient has sternoclavicular joint pain and discomfort.
+He will most likely order an X-ray or an MRI to confirm his diagnosis, and from there, an appropriate course of treatment will be prescribed.

 Treatment for a lower grade SC joint injury will typically consist of plenty of rest along with the use of pain medications and a shoulder sling.
 In more advanced cases, surgery will be required.
 There are numerous shoulder surgery techniques to treat the SC joint offered by Dr. Millett and his team, including resection arthroplasty, reduction and capsulorrhaphy and SC joint reconstruction surgery.